KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 ## Copyright

-© 2017 Katherine Michel.
+© 2017 to Present Katherine Michel.
 All Rights Reserved.